On this page

 Round one consultations consisted of 4 identical major public consultations and 7 information sessions at Toronto Public Library locations across the city.
 In addition, residents have the opportunity submit feedback through online consultations until Fall 2019 and written submissions through email@example.com.

-Waterfront Toronto and Sidewalk Labs have agreed to extend the Plan Development Agreement (PDA) for the Quayside.
-An Amending Agreement has been entered into to extend the PDA by six months in order to allow for additional time to review and consult on Sidewalk Labs’ Draft Master Innovation Development Plan (MIDP).
-To learn more, click here.
+In August 2019, Waterfront Toronto and Sidewalk Labs agreed to extend the Plan Development Agreement (PDA) for the Quayside project.
+An Amending Agreement was entered into to extend the PDA by six months in order to allow for additional time to review and consult on Sidewalk Labs’ Draft Master Innovation Development Plan (MIDP).